nqtronix/avr-quantizer/README.md

 ## Under the Hood

 Typically LUTs are direct mapped, for each input value a specific output value is stored.
-A quantisation assigns multiple values one output value, which would require a lot of memory that is filled with redundant information.
+A quantisation assigns one output value to multiple input values, which would require a lot of memory filled with redundant information.
 This implementation instead stores the threshold values at which the output value changes.

-Depending on the size of the input value (2/4 byte) and the range of output values, the resulting LUT can be quite large still.
+Depending on the size of the input value (2/4 byte) and the range of output values, the resulting LUT can still be quite large.
 Finding the correct value would require a search across all values and multiple 2/4 byte comparisons, which are rather slow on a AVR8 MCU.
-Because this level of accuracy is rarely required, this algorithm only compares the 8 most significant bits, ignoring the leading zeros.
+Because this level of accuracy is rarely required, the algorithm only compares the 8 most significant bits, ignoring the leading zeros.
 If the input value is larger than 8bit, it is shifted right until it can be compared.
 To represent numbers >8bit correctly, a header row is added to the LUT, which contains the LUT offset for each amount of shifts required.

 <br>